smgorelik/Injector/README.md

 ### Local shellcode execution via CreateFiber

 MSDN defines a fiber as a unit of execution that needs to be manually scheduled by an application.
 Similar to using CreateThread for executing shellcode, we can instead use Fibers.
-We convert our processes main thread into a fiber, allocate our shellcode, and executing it when calling SwitchToFiber which executes the new fiber we created.
+We convert our processes main thread into a fiber, allocate our shellcode, and execute it by calling SwitchToFiber which executes the new fiber we created.

 1. Get a HANDLE to the current thread using GetCurrentThread
 2. Convert the main thread to a Fiber using ConvertThreadToFiber